Tutorial

 Generated help

-Argparse takes care of generating nicely formatted help for commands and arguments.
-The usage information is displayed when user provides the switch --help.
-However argparse does not provide a help command.
+Argparse takes care of generating nicely formatted help for commands and

-Argh always adds the command help automatically:
+Argh always adds the command help

-• help web serveweb serve --help
+help web serve

 See also #documenting-your-commands.